benetech/wp-youtube-lyte/readme.txt

 Experimental support for embedding html5 YouTube video is available (implementing [YouTube's new embed code](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html)), meaning WP-YouTube-Lyte allows for an entirely flash-less YouTube experience on your blog, displaying YouTube's HTML5 video in h264 or the new WebM-codec.

 WP-Youtube-lyte can be used together with [Smart Youtube](http://wordpress.org/extend/plugins/smart-youtube/ "Great plugin").
 In that case WP-Youtube-lyte will take care of the default embeds (httpv), while Smart Youtube continues to parse other types (httpvh, httpvhd, httpvp, ...).

+Feedback is welcome; see [info in the faq](http://wordpress.org/extend/plugins/wp-youtube-lyte/faq/) for bug reports/ feature requests and feel free to [rate and/or report on compatibility on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/).

 == Installation ==